zhqu1148980644/TMP/leetcode/34-Find-First-and-Last-Position-of-Element-in-Sorted-Array.md

 1. #### One time binary search.

-- Binary seach the first one not smaller than the target.
+- Binary seach the first one not smaller than the target(right boundary).
-- Then find the first one not equal to the target.
+- Then find the first one not equal to the target starting from the right boundary.

 2. #### Two times binary search.